-The Richmond metro area is a magnet for talent, drawing young, diverse, educated talent from throughout the state universities as well as places like Washington, D.C., Baltimore and New York.
+Greater Richmond is a magnet for talent, drawing young, diverse, educated talent from throughout the state universities as well as places like Washington, D.C., Baltimore and New York.
 A wide array of industries with numerous educational institutions provide an ample workforce with positive work attitudes and a range of skills and experience.

-The Richmond Region offers a highly educated workforce, with 87 percent of the population 25 and older holding a high school degree or higher, and 33 percent holding a Bachelor’s degree or higher, much higher than the national average.
+The Richmond Region offers a highly educated workforce, with 90 percent of the population 25 and older holding a high school degree or higher, and 38 percent holding a Bachelor’s degree or higher, much higher than the national average.

-- The Richmond Region offers an array of educational resources to meet the education and training needs of any company.
+- The Richmond Region offers a variety of educational resources to meet the education and training needs of any company.

-- Award-winning public schools are supplemented by a variety of private and parochial schools.
+- Award-winning K-12 public schools are supplemented by a variety of private and parochial schools.

 - At the secondary level, career and technical programs, college prep, Advanced Placement and International Baccalaureate programs are available.

-- A full range of undergraduate, graduate and professional degree programs is available.
+- A full range of undergraduate, graduate and professional degree programs are available.

 Historically, the Richmond Region has enjoyed low levels of unemployment.
 In recent years, the rates have remained at or below the national average.